 Dr. Reeves is CEO and founder of the Center for Performance Assessment, an international organization dedicated to improving student achievement and educational equity.
 He is a frequent keynote speaker in the United States and abroad for education, government, and business organizations and is a faculty member of leadership programs sponsored by the Harvard Graduate School of Education.
 Dr. Reeves is the author of more than 20 books and many articles, including The Learning Leader: How to Focus School Improvement for Better Results, as well as the best-selling Making Standards Work: How to Implement Standards-Based Assessments in the Classroom, School, and District.
 Dr. Reeves has devoted many years to classroom teaching with students ranging from elementary school to doctoral candidates.

 Carol Ann Tomlinson, Ed.D.

-Dr. Tomlinson's career as an educator includes 21 years as a public school teacher, of which she spent a dozen years as a program administrator of special services for struggling and advanced learners.
+Dr. Tomlinson's career as an educator includes 21 years as a public school teacher, a dozen of which she spent as a program administrator of special services for struggling and advanced learners.
 She is currently chair of Educational Leadership, Foundations and Policy at the University of Virginia's Curry School of Education, where she also serves as co-director of the university's Institutes on Academic Diversity.
-Dr. Tomlinson is the author of more than 200 articles, 11 books, and other professional development materials including How to Differentiate Instruction in Mixed Ability Classrooms.
+Dr. Tomlinson is the author of more than 200 articles, 11 books, and other professional development materials, including How to Differentiate Instruction in Mixed-Ability Classrooms.
 She works throughout the United States and abroad with teachers whose goal is to develop more academically responsive and diverse classrooms.